-Each course (except CC XIV and Language based courses - CC V, CC IX, DSE V and DSE X) will comprise two units.
-There will be a pool of texts / sub-units in the syllabus for each course (except CC XIV and Language based courses - CC V, CC IX, DSE V and DSE X) out of which three texts / sub-units will be taught per unit.
+Each course (except CC XIII and Language based courses - DSE I, DSE V and DSE X) will comprise of two units.
+There will be a pool of texts / sub-units in the syllabus for each course (except CC XIII and Language based courses, i.e., DSE I, DSE V and DSE X) out of which two texts / sub-units will be taught per unit.
 Selection of texts may vary from one batch to another and will be announced at the beginning of each semester.
-There will be no unit divisions in language based four courses - CC V, CC IX, DSE V and DSE X. All the components in CC V, CC IX, DSE V and DSE X may not be taught in a particular semester - the components to be taught in these four courses in any semester will be announced at the beginning of each semester.
+There will be no unit divisions in language based courses - DSE I, DSE V and DSE X. All the components in DSE I, DSE V and DSE X may not be taught in a particular semester - the components to be taught in these three courses in any semester will be announced at the beginning of each semester.